openenergymonitor/emonpi/userguide.md

 ![EmonPi nodes](files/guide-nodes.png)

-Under the hood here we have data being sent in [JeeLabs RF12 Packet Format](http://jeelabs.org/2011/06/09/rf12-packet-format-and-design/) from the ATmega328 on the emonPi shield to the Pi's internal serial port on the GPIO (/dev/ttyAMA0).
+Under the hood here we have data being sent in [JeeLabs RF12 Packet Format](http://jeelabs.net/projects/jeelib/wiki/RF12demo#Output-format) from the ATmega328 on the emonPi shield board to the Pi's internal serial port on the GPIO (/dev/ttyAMA0).
 On the Pi the data is read from the serial port and decoaded using a Python script called [emonHub](https://github.com/emonhub/emonhub/) and then forwarded using MQTT to the local installation of Emoncms which provides the GUI, data storage and visualisation.
 The important thing to note is that the information for decoding, scaling and naming the node data is stored in the emonhub.conf configuration file. emonHub also handles forwarding the data to a remote Emoncms server e.g [http://emoncms.org](http://emoncms.org)

 The emonhub.conf configuration file can be accessed from within Emoncms by clicking on the EmonHub tab in the top menu.